David-SKB/WeatherApp/README.md

 # WeatherApp
-A basic weather application built in pReact
+A basic weather application built in nodeJS (pReact)